-Mr. Smith's agreement has a term of three years.
-Under the agreement, Mr. Smith (i) earns base salary at a rate of \$425,000 per year, (ii) is eligible to receive an annual bonus based on key performance indicators established by the compensation committee with a target equal to 100% of his base salary, (iii) is eligible to receive a bonus of up to \$75,000 per year at the discretion of the compensation committee, and (iv) received a signing bonus of \$50,000.
-In addition, Mr. Smith received a grant under the Incentive Plan of options to purchase 350,000 shares of the Company's common stock and a grant under the Incentive Plan of 25,547 shares of restricted stock (with a value of \$350,000 based on the closing market price on the date of grant).
-The options have an exercise price of \$13.70 (the closing market price on the date of grant), vest as to one-quarter of the shares March 31, 2022 and in equal quarterly installments during the following three years.
+Under his prior employment agreement (the "Prior Smith Agreement"), Mr. Smith (i) earned base salary at a rate of \$425,000 per year, (ii) was eligible to receive an annual bonus based on key performance indicators established by the compensation committee with a target equal to 100% of his base salary, (iii) was eligible to receive a bonus of up to \$75,000 per year at the discretion of the compensation committee, and (iv) received a signing bonus of \$50,000.
+In addition, Mr. Smith received a grant under the Incentive Plan of options to purchase 8,750shares of the Company's common stock and a grant under the Incentive Plan of 639 shares of restricted stock (with a value of \$350,000 based on the closing market price on the date of grant).
+The options have an exercise price of \$548.00 (the as-adjusted closing market price on the date of grant), vest as to one-quarter of the shares March 31, 2022 and in equal quarterly installments during the following three years.
 The restricted stock vests in three equal installments on the first, second and third anniversary of the grant date.
-The Company will reimburse Mr. Smith for the costs of his automobile lease (up to a maximum of \$20,000 for the down payment and \$1,200 per month) and his mobile phone.
+Under the Prior Smith Agreement, the Company was obligated to reimburse Mr. Smith for the costs of his automobile lease (up to a maximum of \$20,000 for the down payment and \$1,200 per month) and his mobile phone.
 Furthermore, Mr. Smith received approximately \$260,000 in compensation in respect of his services to Nuvve in prior years, which became payable in connection with the successful completion of the Business Combination.
+Mr. Smith was awarded a discretionary cash bonus of \$150,000 for 2022 and \$100,000 for 2021.